ahw/vim-hooks/README.md

 as well as open them in a new window.
 Below is a screenshot of the `:ListVimHooks` buffer demonstrating this functionality.

-Note there are two sections in this buffer: the "Mappings" section which shows a "cheat sheet" of the buffer-local mappings and the "Hooks" section which, for each VimHook script, shows a checkbox indicating enabled/disabled state of the script, the matching pattern associated with that script, the event associated with that script, and the path to the script.
+Note there are two sections in this buffer: the **Mappings** section which shows a "cheat sheet" of the buffer-local mappings and the **Hooks** section which, for each VimHook script, shows a checkbox indicating enabled/disabled state of the script, the matching pattern associated with that script, the event associated with that script, and the path to the script.
+The `x` mapping is particularly useful as it allows you to quickly toggle on and off individual VimHook scripts as you move between projects that require different hooks.

 ![ListVimHooks GIF](http://g.recordit.co/o3mon5FhWu.gif)